go-juicedev/juice-doc-en/source/idea-plugin.rst

 Introduction
 ------------

-The Juice GoLand Plugin is an IDE tool specifically designed for the Juice framework.
-It significantly improves development efficiency and user experience by providing features like intelligent navigation and auto-completion, allowing developers to switch easily between XML configuration and Go code.
+The Juice GoLand plugin is an IDE tool built specifically for the Juice framework.
+It improves development efficiency by providing smart navigation, auto-completion, syntax awareness, and related editor support across XML configuration and Go code.

 Preview
 -------